-The Survivors is based on the historically documented group of women, children and slave people who survived the battle of the Alamo.
+Survivors, an Alamo Play is based on the historically documented group of women, children and enslaved people who survived the battle of the Alamo.
 An epic historical drama told by a diverse ensemble of people who didn’t make it into the history books, it’s also an intimately drawn look at the surprising alliances necessary to survive the shifting and mercurial rule of Mexico’s fledgling democracy.

 Star is fourteen, charming, precocious and quickly developing a drug habit she can’t control.
 Jane, her older sister, just wants to go to UCLA.
 Angie, the eldest, kicked out months ago is heading home.
 Three sisters, living on the edge of a small town in Northern California, growing up in an itinerant family, uprooted by natural disasters and poverty, struggle with their obligations to each other and their disparate ambitions to get out.

 The Fault is an unflinching heartfelt look at families living off the edge of the American dream.
 The cast is small (5) with four of the roles being strong funny women who won’t give up on their dreams, or each other.